artefactual-labs/eaasi-uvi-client/README.md

 ```

 To upload the package to PyPI (this requires PyPI credentials and being
-listed as a collaborator on the `auditmatica` project):
+listed as a collaborator on the `eaasi-uvi-client` project):
 ```bash
 make package-upload
 ```